 Ref Risk area Risk description Proba- bility Impact Score Factors Mitigating actions Responsibility 1.1 Funding Loss/reduction of core funding 4 4 16 Healthwatch is part of Action Together, an organisation delivering multiple contracts.
 Healthwatch funding relatively small but longer contract than some other projects.
 Although the contract runs to 2024 and is expected to go out to tender during 2023.
 HW Oldham was unsuccessful in retender for their NHS Complaints service.
-Understand how sustainability and viability of Action Together relates to ability to support Healthwatch contract delivery (which runs to 2024) Communicate regularly with core funders Understand the local authority's statutory responsibilities in terms of our services Generate impact data to support the tendering process.
-Chief Executive
+Action Together not being in a position to bid for the future Healthwatch Tameside contract if funding value does not align to future forecast Understand how sustainability and viability of Action Together relates to ability to support Healthwatch contract delivery (which runs to 2024) Communicate regularly with core funders Understand the local authority's statutory responsibilities in terms of our services Generate impact data to support the tendering process.
+Action Together have provided financial forecast information to Tameside MBC for information purposes.
+Chief Executive, Tameside Director Tameside Direct